alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ## Building timing adapter with custom options

-The sources also contain the configuration for a timing adapter utility for the *Ethos-U55* NPU driver.
+The sources also contain the configuration for a timing adapter utility for the *Ethos-U* NPU driver.
 The timing adapter allows the platform to simulate user provided memory bandwidth and latency constraints.

-The timing adapter driver aims to control the behavior of two AXI buses used by *Ethos-U55* NPU.
+The timing adapter driver aims to control the behavior of two AXI buses used by *Ethos-U* NPU.
 One is for SRAM memory region, and the other is for flash or DRAM.

 The SRAM is where intermediate buffers are expected to be allocated and therefore, this region can serve frequent Read